Greening-Seattle/Prediction/Use_cases.md

 Expected reduction in vehicle traffic

-3. Provide general insight into predicted traffic patterns based on current trends
+**3. Provide general insight into predicted traffic patterns based on current trends**

 User: Citizens, contractors, city planners, restaurant/business owners Information provided by the user: New or existing building, region of Seattle, address for isolating local traffic flow